ID Digital Institute (IDDI)

 Building off of the previous block, learners will take a deeper dive into the use of social media platforms to create educational content

-Participants will learn the basics of website management and will be provided mentorship on the creation of individual blog posts.
+Participants will learn the basics of website/blog management and will be provided mentorship on the creation of individual blog posts if they are interested.
 In addition to competence with fundamental website design, learners will also compare digital platforms that provide question delivery and gamification tools for learning.
 They will use best practices to create formative questions to share with ID trainees.

 Learners will rotate through visual communications to focus on the principles and strategies for creating effective multimedia educational materials.
 This will focus on developing a comfort with infographic and visual abstract construction, and active participation will help develop transferable skills that are instrumental for future publications and digital education resources.
 In addition, learners can also focus on educational videos as well if they desire.